WHDH (TV): 1993–present

 Most of the station's prominent newscasters wanted nothing to do with Cheatwood (who had a reputation as a pioneer in tabloid television).
 Ellis was one of the first to leave WHDH in response to Ansin's changes.
 Only two months into her promotion to lead anchor, Ellis declared herself a free agent, quickly accepting an offer at NBC News as a national correspondent.
 She signed off from WHDH shortly after Christmas and began at NBC on January 1, 1994.
 R.D.
-Sahl was then sole anchor of the 6:00 p.m. and 11:00 p.m. newscasts, with fill-in anchors from other station positions joining him periodically.
+Sahl was then sole anchor of the 6 p.m. and 11 p.m. newscasts, with fill-in anchors from other station positions joining him periodically.
 In January 1994, the station reinstated a weekday morning newscast, which NETV had cut a few years earlier due to the financial constraints.
 Sunbeam hired two new anchors, Kim Khazei and Gerry Grant, to helm the broadcast, titled 7 News Morning Edition.
-Originally airing from 5:00 a.m. to 7:00 a.m., the newscast expanded by an additional two hours to 9:00 a.m. when WHDH dropped the low-rated CBS This Morning in late February.
-At the same time, Sunbeam restored the 5:00 p.m. newscast cut by NETV.
+Originally airing from 5 a.m. to 7 a.m., the newscast expanded by an additional two hours to 9 a.m. when WHDH dropped the low-rated CBS This Morning in late February.
+At the same time, Sunbeam restored the 5 p.m. newscast cut by NETV.

 During this time, Sahl became quite vocal of his displeasure with the new tabloid format, and it was clear that he was looking for a way out of his contract as well.
 Cheatwood soon hired Kim Carrigan, a transplant from Des Moines, Iowa, who first appeared as female lead anchor alongside Sahl in April 1994.
 Sunbeam was confident that Carrigan, the 31-year-old newcomer, and the 46-year-old Sahl, by now a trusted Boston news veteran, would be the lasting lead anchor team for them, but in late July 1994, Sahl met with his legal counsel and came to an agreement over the termination of his WHDH contract.
 Sahl made his final appearance on 7 News in early August.
 Carrigan, who was quickly gaining a following, then continued on alone for several weeks at a time for the next four months.
-This made her the first female newscaster in Boston to anchor alone in the key 5:00 p.m., 6:00 p.m., and 11:00 p.m. time periods.
+This made her the first female newscaster in Boston to anchor alone in the key 5 p.m., 6 p.m., and 11 p.m. time periods.
 At times during the fall of 1994, Carrigan would be joined by a rotation of male co-anchors, including Lester Strong, Gerry Grant, and Jonathan Hall; however, promotions for these newscasts during this time featured Carrigan as sole anchor.
-Margie Reedy, meanwhile, remained on the noon and 5:00 newscasts until her departure that December.
+Margie Reedy, meanwhile, remained on the noon and 5 p.m. newscasts until her departure that December.
 Both Sahl and Reedy would join NECN soon afterward, where (save for Sahl's short-lived stint at KCAL-TV in Los Angeles) they would remain for several years afterward.